BioMedIA/dHCP-release-notes/organisation.md

 the reader is referred elsewhere<sup>1</sup>.
 The main processing steps are briefly summarised below:

-A. For each phase encoding (PE) direction, the diffusion un-weighted b0 volume pairs least-affected by intra-volume motion are automatically selected.
+1. For each phase encoding (PE) direction, the diffusion un-weighted b0 volume pairs least-affected by intra-volume motion are automatically selected.
 The dataset is then re-organised by moving the least-affected b0 volume and the volumes that follow (until the end of the acquisition) at the beginning of the 4D raw data file.

-B. Field maps for correcting susceptibility-induced distortions are estimated using FSL TOPUP<sup>2</sup>.
+2. Field maps for correcting susceptibility-induced distortions are estimated using FSL TOPUP<sup>2</sup>.

-C. Distortions caused by susceptibility, motion, motion-induced signal drop-out and eddy currents are corrected; outlier slices are detected and replaced in raw distorted space using FSL EDDY<sup>3-6</sup>.
+3. Distortions caused by susceptibility, motion, motion-induced signal drop-out and eddy currents are corrected; outlier slices are detected and replaced in raw distorted space using FSL EDDY<sup>3-6</sup>.

-D. A super-resolution algorithm<sup>7</sup> is applied along the slice-selection direction, to achieve isotropic resolution of 1.5 mm.
+4. A super-resolution algorithm<sup>7</sup> is applied along the slice-selection direction, to achieve isotropic resolution of 1.5 mm.

-E. Diffusion data are aligned to high-resolution structural (T2-weighted) space using boundary-based registration<sup>8,9</sup>  on the average attenuation volume for the b=1000 s/mm2 shell (i.e. b1k/b0).
+5. Diffusion data are aligned to high-resolution structural (T2-weighted) space using boundary-based registration<sup>8,9</sup>  on the average attenuation volume for the b=1000 s/mm2 shell (i.e. b1k/b0).
 This transformation is combined with a non-linear registration<sup>10</sup> of